-When a person succumbs to any form of dementia, it's hard on family and friends.
-We hate to see the diminished capacity of a loved one spiral downward.
-We hate to see someone we love be so frustrated.
-However, one of the worst things we have to cope with is the fact that a person with dementia has a flawed memory, and this flawed memory can cause them to tell others terrible things about us, simply because their brains aren't working correctly.
-To them, what they are saying is true.
+When a person succumbs to any form of dementia, it is hard on family and friends.
+It is difficult to see the diminished capacity of a loved one and the unbearable frustration it brings.
+However, one of the worst things we have to cope with is the fact that this person has a flawed memory, and this flawed memory can cause them to tell others terrible things about us, simply because their brain isn't working correctly.
+No matter how far-fetched their stories and accusations may be, to them, what they are saying is true.

 Have you ever looked for something you are sure you left in a particular spot and found it missing?
 Most of us have.
 Sometimes, we even wonder if someone in the family moved the object, since we are so sure we left it in that spot.
-Later, we find the missing object, and then remember when we moved it.
-If we're lucky, we didn't actually confront a family member for "messing with our stuff," and our minds are presumably normal.
+Later, we find the missing object, and then it immediately clicks when and why we moved it.
+Hopefully, we did not actually confront a family member for "messing with our stuff," and our minds are presumably normal.

 Short-Term Memory Loss Could Be to Blame

-Imagine someone with dementia who has diminished short-term memory capacity.
-The person places an object somewhere, and then wanders off to do something.
-Later, this person can't find what he or she is looking for.
+Imagine someone who has diminished short-term memory capacity; the person places an object somewhere, and then wanders off to do something.
+Later, this person cannot find what he or she is looking for.
 Anxiety, frustration and a sense of loss accompany most dementias.
-Add paranoia to the list, and you've got a scenario where the elder feels taken advantage of, and sometimes that leans toward thinking people are stealing things.
+Add paranoia to the list, and you have got a scenario where the elder feels vulnerable and taken advantage of.
+This causes them to lean toward thinking people are stealing their things.

 Unfortunately, there are many instances where people have taken advantage of someone with diminished mental capacity.
 This is a terrible fact of life.
-However, there are also many instances where a person with dementia specifically asks a caregiver or family member to get an object repaired, or buy to something for them using cash they provide, and then the person with dementia forgets that they not only gave permission – they actually requested that the caregiver do this.
-When the elder or other person with dementia discovers an object or money missing, accusations can fly.
+However, there are also many instances where the individual specifically asks a caregiver or family member to launder a piece of clothing, repair an object, or purchase something for them using cash they provide, and then they orget that they not only gave permission, they actually requested that the caregiver do this.
+When they discover an object or money is missing, accusations can fly.

 If it Weren't so Sad, it Might be Funny

 What I was doing was the same thing I'd done for years.
 I was taking her out-of-season clothes from her closet and replacing them with season appropriate clothing, including some fresh items.
-We'd done this little switch-out for years, and it had been fun.
-That last year, it was sad.
+We had done this little switch-out for years, and it had been fun.
+But that last year, it was sad.